lmorri/SagemakerKerasWorkshop/README.md

 ```
 vim train
 ```
-change the section history = to match epoch number below
+change the section history = to match epoch number below (navigating in vim to the location in train and hit 'i' to edit the epoch number

 ```python
 history = model.fit(x_train, y_train,